wix-incubator/fast-boot/README.md

 For example, loading of an Express application (with no other modules) without fast-boot compared to with fast-boot -

-                  | Without fast-boot   | with fast-boot
+                  | without fast-boot   | with fast-boot
 ----------------- | ------------------- | ---------------
 fs.statSync       |    713              | 0
 fs.readFileSync   |    152              | 62